 Now that we have a basic understanding, let’s dispel a common misconception about selling information products.

 Information products are labeled as “passive” income by many.
 Which makes it sound super easy to generate a considerable amount of revenue from these info products.
+To the

 It ain’t true.